Queen Pen

-Lynise Walters (born 1972), known professionally as Queen Pen, is an African American rapper, record producer, and novelist.
-Born in Brooklyn New York, she was discovered by record producer Teddy Riley at a local iHop restaurant in Virginia Beach.
-Riley later invited her to "spit lyrics" for Blackstreet's "No Diggity" 1996 hit.
-Riley produced her debut album, My Melody (1997) and she coproduced her second album Conversations with Queen (2001) with Kedar Massenburg.
+Lynise Walters (born September 24, 1972), known professionally as Queen Pen, is an American rapper.
+Born in Brooklyn, New York City, she was discovered by producer Teddy Riley at an IHOP restaurant in Virginia Beach, Virginia.
+Riley later invited her to "spit lyrics" for Blackstreet's 1996 single "No Diggity", which became her and Riley's most successful recording (although she was uncredited on many publications of the song).
+Walters signed with Riley's Lil Man Records, an imprint of Interscope Records to release her debut album, My Melody (1997), which spawned the single, "All My Love" (featuring Eric Williams) peaking at number 28 on the Billboard Hot 100.
+The album contained production largely handled by Riley and writing contributions from fellow Brooklyn native Jay-Z.

+Her second studio album, Conversations with Queen (2001) contained less involvement from both, and saw minimal critical or commercial response.
+She has not released any music afterward and has since become an author.

 Career

-Her music career launched after she became a protégé of Teddy Riley, a record producer and member of the R&B group Blackstreet in the mid-1990s.
-Although she was not listed on the song, she was a featured artist alongside Dr. Dre in Blackstreet's 1996 hit, "No Diggity."
-She signed to Riley's Lil' Man label, and released My Melody (1997), her solo debut album, produced by Riley.
+Her music career launched after she became a protégé of Teddy Riley, a producer and member of the R&B group Blackstreet in the mid-1990s.
+Although she was not listed on the song, she was a featured artist alongside Dr. Dre in Blackstreet's 1996 hit, "No Diggity".
+She signed to Riley's Lil' Man label and released My Melody (1997), her solo debut album, produced by Riley.